Rebuilding the destroyed Al Shifaa Hospital in Mosul

 Economic situation Need for deep reforms

-Iraq is extremely dependent on the world market prices for oil and gas: the earnings from exporting these two commodities make up more than 90 per cent of Iraq’s budget revenue.
-Corruption, inefficient administrative procedures and an overblown public sector are hampering economic development.
+Iraq is extremely dependent on the world market prices for oil and gas: The export earnings account for about 90 per cent of Iraq’s budget revenue and some 60 per cent of the country’s gross domestic product.
+Corruption, inefficient administrative procedures and an oversized public sector are hampering economic development.

 The COVID-19 pandemic and falling oil prices caused a slump in Iraq’s economy of 12 per cent in 2020.
-In 2021, the economy recovered and gross domestic product (GDP) rose by 1.6 per cent.
-In 2022, the country saw growth of seven per cent thanks to a sharp increase in oil prices.
+In 2021, it picked up again (plus 1.5 per cent) and in 2022, the country saw growth of 7.6 per cent thanks to a sharp increase in oil prices.
+There was no growth in 2023.
+The economy shrank by 2.9 per cent.
+The International Monetary Fund (IMF) has estimated growth of 1.4 per cent for 2024.

 In the long term, fossil fuels will become less important as sources of energy worldwide.
-Against this backdrop, Iraq will need to look beyond the oil sector to secure growth and its competitiveness and hence prosperity and opportunities for its people.
-In order to reduce the dependence on the oil sector, deep structural reforms, a shift in energy policy towards renewable energy and an expansion of economic activity to new production and service areas are needed.
+Against this backdrop, Iraq will need to look beyond the oil sector to secure growth and its competitiveness.
+In order to reduce the dependence on the oil sector, deep structural reforms, a shift in energy policy towards renewable energy and an expansion of the economic activity to new production and service areas are needed.

-Steps need to be taken to improve the business and investment climate in Iraq so as to revive the economy in a sustainable way and create opportunities for young people.
+Steps need to be taken to improve the business and investment climate in Iraq so as to revive the economy in the long term and create opportunities for the country’s growing population.
 The country urgently needs a dynamic private sector that creates future-oriented long-term employment.
-Almost 40 per cent of Iraqis are younger than 15.
-In 2022, according to the International Labour Organization (ILO), the unemployment rate was 15.5 per cent.
-Among young people 37 per cent were not in education, training or employment.
+Almost 40 per cent of Iraqis are younger than 15 and need job prospects.